Kyriosity/read-write/README+/software/design/drive/README.md

 The arduous trail is to draw arrows in the picture, play with their direction, and prioritize.
 Then continue designing naming and structures.

-### Consider <samp>REVERSE</samp>
+### Shift <samp>REVERSE</samp>

-Consider any approach's reverse "rotation," regardless of how twisted it looks first.
-For example, Development-Driven tests are nothing other than test coverage and automation.
+Consider any approach's counter "rotation," regardless of how twisted it looks first.
+For example, Development-Driven Tests are nothing more than test coverage (for automation).

 <samp>REVERSE ENGINEERING</samp> is ...
 Code-Driven-Design!
-Design Driven Requirements == Documentation.
+Design Driven Requirements makes Documentation.

-🚧🚧🚧...
-MORE EXAMPLES ... 🚧🚧🚧
+🚧🚧🚧... more EXAMPLES coming ... 🚧🚧🚧

+### Filter out...

+For any particular application, some drives will drop out (like UX for DB), but not all the remaining combinations shall be taken into play and some may be detrimental.

+For example, Development Driven/Crippled Design from the gross use of Test Driven Development.

+##  Domain drive

-###  Domain drive ... for all
+### ... for all

 If _domain-driven_ is a distinct approach there must be alternatives without that. **I doubt there are** &mdash; software as a phenomenon abstracts domains, explicitly or implicitly, nothing else.
 Domain Drive is a permanent force (like gravitation of abstractions).

-One of the motives and benefits of object-oriented design is that it directly maps to domains, though one may break it with over-hierarchies and bad naming.
+One of the motives and benefits of object-oriented design is that it directly maps to domains, though one may break it with wrong and overladen hierarchies and bad naming.

-> DDD-tempered code is adverse to the naming such as `utility`, `service`, `handler`, or `data` (unless these are conventions of platforms/frameworks).
+> DDD-tempered code is adverse to names such as `utility`, `service`, `handler`, or `data` (unless these are conventions of platforms/frameworks).

 #### ... <samp>REVERSE</samp> there?